architdatar/ml_uncertainty/docs/theory/parametric_models.md

 As mentioned in ESL Pg 233 [Ref 1].

 However, obtaining this exact estimate will require simulation and retraining the model multiple times.
 Thus, we steer clear of it for now.
 In the literature, some people have approximated the model degrees of freedom in the same way as that for linear models.[Ref 2.]
-In this version (0.1.0), the degrees of freedom computed by the function `set_model_dof` which returns the class attribute `model_dof`, the degrees of freedom are computed by considering the non-linear model as a linear model as done in Ref 2.
+In this version, the degrees of freedom computed by the function `set_model_dof` which returns the class attribute `model_dof`, the degrees of freedom are computed by considering the non-linear model as a linear model as done in Ref 2.
 Thus, we use the same method.

 I.e., for a non-linear model given by: